 Do you have old wallpaper giving your home that 80’s look?
 Removing that old wallpaper can really make a difference!
-You may be tempted to paint or wallpaper right over it and that can be done but removing the wallpaper is probably the better choice.
+You may be tempted to paint or wallpaper right over it and that can be done but knowing how to remove wallpaper is probably more useful.

 There are several things to consider before trying to paint over wallpaper.
 The seams and damage should be primed and patched with drywall compound to hide them.
 Next, a penetrating primer will be needed to seal the paper so that the water in the latex paint does not soften the paste on the wallpaper and cause it to bubble.
 Remember any textures in the wallpaper are likely to remain visible.
 Finally, if you paint over wallpaper and then decide to remove it later, the process could be more tedious as the paper is sealed and the water needed to remove it cannot penetrate it easily.